 - A Woody Woodpecker short where Woody disguises himself as a Russian visitor takes advantage of this dance to position himself to literally kick Wally Walrus in the butt but good.

-- A file photo of Homer Simpson doing this comes back to haunt him when he's accused of being a Communist after heading into Russian waters with a nuclear submarine.
+- In The Simpsons, a file photo of Homer doing this comes back to haunt him when he's accused of being a Communist after heading into Russian waters with a nuclear submarine.

-- In one Looney Tunes cartoon, Elmer Fudd is afraid he has Rabbititis, and rushes to see a doctor (who's Bugs Bunny in disguise).
+- In the Looney Tunes cartoon Hare Tonic, Elmer Fudd is afraid he has Rabbititis, and rushes to see a doctor, who is Bugs Bunny in disguise.
 Bugs tests Elmer Fudd's reflexes by alternately hitting each knee with a rubber mallet, and alternates between each knee faster and faster until Elmer is doing this dance.
 Bugs soon joins him, giving away his disguise in the process.

-- Done in The Critic by Franklin during a square dance with either Ross Perot or his running mate.
+- Done in The Critic by Franklin during a square dance with Ross Perot's running mate James Stockdale.

 - This one of the Goofalototots' main shticks, the one that is based off Wakko from Animaniacs, in an episode of The Mask.

-- In an episode of Pinky and the Brain, both mice are subjected to Pavlovian conditioning, and every time a bell rings, Pinky does That Russian Squat Dance, while every time a gong is sounded Brain sings "I'm A Little Teapot" complete with actions.
+- In an episode of Animaniacs, Pinky and the Brain are subjected to Pavlovian conditioning.
+Every time a bell rings, Pinky does That Russian Squat Dance, while every time a gong is sounded Brain sings "I'm A Little Teapot" complete with actions.

-- In the Dilbert episode "The Dupey" after Dilbert's Dupey goes through it's metamorphosis and becomes an ugly creature, Ratbert then does this dance after declaring himself the cutest thing in the house again.
+- In the Dilbert episode "The Dupey", after Dilbert's Dupey goes through its metamorphosis and becomes an ugly creature, Ratbert declares himself the cutest thing in the house again and does this dance.